anfaning/Bigdata_1508/README.md

 # Bigdata_1508
-Big data project in insurance company in 2015
+Big data project at insurance company in 2015